Mineral Area College: Main Campus

 The main campus is located within St. Francois County in Park Hills, MO, 86 miles north of Cape Girardeau, MO and 66 miles south of St. Louis, MO.

-The 226 acre main campus has a quadrangle design encompassing a courtyard for student activities.
+The 226-acre main campus has a quadrangle design encompassing a courtyard for student activities.
 The four-sided building layout is composed of the C.H.
-Cozean Library, "The Bob" Robert E. Sechrest Sr. Field House, Fine Arts, Allied Health, Arts & Sciences, and Technology buildings.
+Cozean Library, "The Bob" Robert E. Sechrest Sr. Field House, Fine Arts, Academic Hall, and Technology buildings.
 With the construction of a breezeway to connect the library to the second floor of the technology building, it is possible to walk through the entire main campus from the field house to the fine arts building.

-The North College Center and Law Enforcement Academy are located on the north side of campus off of Dixie Kohn Drive.
+The North College Center and TRiO Building are located on the north side of campus off of Dixie Kohn Drive.

 Fredericktown Outreach Center

 The Fredericktown Outreach Center is located just off of Hwy 67 South next to Black River Electric Co-op offices.